 We believe it to be very important that the children feel part of the school community and therefore our uniform is expected to be worn.
-Our uniform consists of:
+Our uniform consists of :

 - A navy blue sweatshirt or fleece

 - Dark trousers or skirt

 - White Polo shirt

 - Black school shoes or white sandals with summer uniform no heels.

-- PE kit
+- PE kit navy shorts and white T-shirt

-Sweatshirts, fleeces and polo shirts are available to order via the website; uniformshoponline.co.uk
+PE kit, Sweatshirts, fleeces and polo shirts are available to order via the website; uniformshoponline.co.uk\

 Suggested wear for indoor activities are socks, shorts, T shirt and plimsolls.
 Bare feet are also seen as acceptable for indoor work.
 As we go outside for games as often as possible, a thick jumper or tracksuit with trainers is recommended.
+Brockwell tracksuit is also available.

-Please note orders placed in July/August may take several weeks to arrive.
+\Please note orders placed in July/August may take several weeks to arrive.
 Early ordering is suggested.